 Our trip ended in the beautiful seaside town of Manuel Antonio, the perfect place to wind down, and plonk ourselves on the beach for a well-deserved pina colada happy hour.

 We travelled with Coast to Coast Adventures in Costa Rica.
-While we didn’t book directly through them (unfortunately we used an intermediary travel agent) we found them to be extremely professional and well organised.
+While we didn’t book directly through them (we used an intermediary travel agent) we found them to be extremely professional and well organised.
 Our guide and support crew were very personable, helpful and easy going and we would highly recommend travelling with Coast to Coast Adventures.